tigera-solutions/install-calico-for-windows/README.md

 ### containers get stuck in `CreatingContainer` state

 If some configuration settings were not set correctly, you may see containers get stuck in `ContainerCreating` or `Pending` state.
-Inspect Calico logs to get a clue what could be happening.
+Inspect Calico logs.

 ```powershell
 cd C:\TigeraCalico